gimlet-io/gimlet-documentation/src/pages/blog/deploy-streamlit-application-using-gimlet-and-github-actions.md

 ## Setup Gimlet

 First, log into Gimlet using either your GitHub or GitLab account.
 After you are logged in, you should see a list of repositories linked to your account.
-Or you can use thw search bar to find it
+Or you can use the search bar to find it.

 When you locate it, click the **Import** button next to the repository, and then hit **I am done importing** to save your selection.

 And Voila!
 You have just connected your project to Gimlet!

-Before we start the magic, let's first connect gimlet to Github Container Registry, this step needed so you can work with private registries, as we assume most of your packages are private!
+Before we start the magic, let's first connect gimlet to Github Container Registry, this step is needed so you can work with private registries, as we assume most of your packages are private!

 ## Connect Gimlet to Github Container Registry